-ANALYSIS
+V. ANALYSIS

-Based on the testimony received at the hearing she held and the documents contained in the administrative record, Referee Howarth found that Claimant quit his position without good cause; on appeal, the Board of Review affirmed her decision and adopted it as its own.
-Because I believe this finding to be well-supported by the record, I must recommend that this Court affirm the Board's decision.
+Based on the testimony received at the hearing he held and the documents contained in the administrative record, Referee Vukic found that Claimant quit her position without good cause; on appeal, the Board of Review affirmed his decision and adopted it as its own.
+Because I believe this finding to be well-supported by the record, I must recommend that this Court affirm the Board of Review's decision.